 China has a sophisticated communications and telephone infrastructure, the internet is fast and affordable, and keeping in touch with friends and family will be easy.
-Landline telephone calls are free, and the internet is fast and affordable, but it's essential to know about some of the peculiarities of living in China before making the move.
+It's still essential to know about some of the peculiarities of living in China before making the move.

 Internet in China

 In major cities such as Beijing, internet access is widely available through home connections, internet cafes and free WiFi at many hotels, airports, restaurants and cafes.

 Home users can choose between 4G connections or DSL connections through one of the three largest internet providers in China, which are Alibaba, Baidu and Tencent.
 5G connectivity is also rapidly expanding and leading Chinese smartphone makers are already releasing phone models with 5G capabilities.

 Anyone can take out an internet subscription by visiting one of a China Mobile, China Telecom or China Unicom outlet.
 Alternatively, expats could ask a Chinese-speaking colleague to call the provider's office and schedule a home visit.
-The technician will need to see the applicant's passport and Chinese bank card.
 Installation is generally fast, although the price will depend on the location, broadband speed and the duration of the contract.

 Mobile phones in China